gofore/aws-training/docs/01-introduction-to-aws/slides.md

 1. Create a stack with `create_complete_infrastructure.yml`
 2. Look at CloudFormation -> Stack -> Events until complete
-3. Look at EC2 -> Load Balancers
+3. Look at EC2 -> Load Balancers -> Instances until InService
+4. Check your e-mail and subscribe to the notifications
-4. Try out the application
+5. Try out the application
-5. Try to make the aws-workshop-fetchers scale out
+6. Try to make the aws-workshop-fetchers scale out
-6. Terminate instances from an auto scaling group and see what happens
+7. Terminate instances from an auto scaling group and see what happens

 ---